emaloney/CleanroomLogger/README.md

 >
 > CleanroomLogger is built to be used from within frameworks, shared libraries, Cocoapods, etc., as well as at the application level.
 However, any code designed to be embedded in other applications **must** interact with CleanroomLogger via the `Log` API **only**.
 Also, embedded code **must never** call `Log.enable()`, because by doing so, control is taken away from the application developer.
 >
-> **The general rule is, if you didn't write the `UIApplicationDelegate` for the app in which the code will execute, don't ever call `Log.enable()`.**
+> *The general rule is, if you didn't write the `UIApplicationDelegate` for the app in which the code will execute, don't ever call `Log.enable()`.*

 Ideally, logging is enabled at the first possible point in the application's launch cycle.
 Otherwise, critical log messages may be missed during launch because the logger wasn't yet initialized.

 The best place to put the call to `Log.enable()` is at the first line of your app delegate's `init()`.

 If you'd rather not do that for some reason, the next best place to put it is in the `application(_:willFinishLaunchingWithOptions:)` function of your app delegate.
-We're specifically recommending the `will` function, not the typical `did`, because the former is called earlier in the application's launch cycle.
+You'll notice that we're specifically recommending the `will` function, not the typical `did`, because the former is called earlier in the application's launch cycle.

 > **Note:** During the running lifetime of an application process, only the *first* call to `Log.enable()` function will have any effect.
 All subsequent calls are ignored silently.